geohackweek/GoogleEarthEngine/_episodes/06-time-series.md

 questions:
 - How do I get time series data?
 - How can I plot data within Google Earth Engine?
-- "How do I create an interactive panel "
+- "How do I create an interactive panel plot?"
 objectives:
--
+- "Load high resolution crop imagery."
+- "Dynamically select lat/longs for creating time series plots."
+- "Create a time series of NDVI and EVI for a selected point."
 keypoints:
 - "GEE has increasing functionality for making interactive plots."
 - "Time series data can be extracted from Image Collections for points and regions."